The Ultimate Guide to Animation Styles: Understanding the Art of Motion

 rotoscope animation

 This approach was first tested in 1914.
-In order to create this, You’ll need a video with real actors, which will then be transformed into animation.
-To do this, the artist purposefully draws each frame of the video from the cinema film.
-Prior to the invention of the rotoscope, tracing paper was used for this.
+To create this, you'll need a video with real actors, which will then be transformed into animation.
+The artist purposefully draws each frame of the video from the cinema film.
+Before the invention of the rotoscope, tracing paper was the tool of choice.
+Now, rotoscoping is used to create crowd scenes in films and for commercials where the drawn object needs to interact with the environment just like a real character.
+Additionally, this technique significantly reduces the cost of 3D production by making object duplication easy.
+Rotoscope animation is also perfect for engaging storytelling.

 Additional Sources